Operation: To Fool A Hawke, Chap. 2

 "YES!" came the answer from both kids.

 "I thought so," I said as I shut the chopper down, then led the kids over to one of our Jeeps.
 Once I had them buckled in, I headed for Burger King, knowing that was my kids' favorite place to eat.
 A few minutes later, we sat down to have lunch, and I was overcome with the emotion of what happened—and what I'd done—that morning.
-Just then, I happened to glance at my wristwatch, and something I saw on my left hand horrified me—my wedding and engagement rings.
+Just then, I happened to glance at my wristwatch, and something I saw on my left hand horrified me, even more than when I realized I didn't bring any of our luggage from the sleeping loft—my wedding and engagement rings.
 I—I forgot to take 'em off before I went downstairs this morning.
 But, I realized there was no way I could change what happened—if String had seen that I was still wearing my rings, and suspected something was up, then I'd—I'd just have to deal with the consequences, when—or make that if—I decided I had the guts to go back to the cabin and face my husband.
+Should've planned this out a little better, I thought, kicking myself for my carelessness, first about leaving with no luggage, and then about leaving my rings on.
+I felt the tears coming again and tried to stop them, but Sally Anne noticed.

 "Mommy?
 Are you okay?"
 Sally Anne asked me.